D2Lib/D2Lib/README.md

 # D2Lib
+A simple webserver for building online knowledge bases with intergrated css style.
+Support both markdown and html files.

 D2Lib(D2Lib-Go) is the next generation for [D2Lib](https://github.com/ArthurZhou/D2Lib).
 This version is fully coded by Go.

 ***WARNING: This project is still in early alpha.
 Please do not use it in a production environment***